Progedit/Lights-on-Park/README.md

 ## Brief Description
 With our group project we are focused about the problems of the cities and in particular about how we can resolve these problems with the help of Internet of Things in order to realize a smart city, so it is connected to Open Impact in the scope of “Urban Regeneration”.
-The scope of the project is give to citizens the possibility to take informations about free parking lots and, at the same time, have a good illumination of the sidewalks.
+The scope of the project is give to citizens the possibility to take informations about free parking lots.
-In a city, like Rome, there are many problems about traffic and parking.
-We try to give a solution concerning these problems, building a system composed by two components: one of these is referred to track the empty slots of parking and the other is related to illuminate the sidewalks next to the street.
-The IoT system that we propose uses two sensors to take informations about cars and pedestrains.

 <p align="right">(<a href="#top">back to top</a>)</p>